 - 1. This report provides an update of Study LXXVIB W.G.
-7 Doc.
+9 Doc.
 2 (Secretariat's Report on the Background, Status of the Project, and Intersessional Developments). - 2.
-The update is based on the outcome of the seventh session of the Working Group, held on 29 November 1 December 2023, which discussed substantive issues on the basis of revised reports and draft recommendations prepared by Working Group members.
-It also provides information on the intersessional work of the Working Group and the Secretariat following the seventh session.
-Updates are provided, particularly, in the following paragraphs: 40-42 (Seventh Working Group session); 43-46 (intersessional work after the seventh Working Group session); 61 (Working Group); 64-65 (Drafting Committee); 70 (provisional timetable); 71 (date and venue of further sessions); and 127-137 (substantive issues arising from the seventh Working Group session). - 3.
-This report will be accompanied by additional documents that will be the main object of the deliberations and will focus on three subtopics: (a) General part on enforcement by way of authority, encompassing completed Sections III on enforceable instruments, IV on information regarding the debtor's assets, and V on digital registration, as well as draft black-letter recommendations for previous and subsequent sections; (b) Enforcement of security rights, encompassing an introduction and revised sections on the secured creditor's right to obtain possession of collateral after default, on the secured creditor's right to realise on collateral after default, on the enforcement of security rights over rights to receive payment and credit instruments (including issues on automation), on the variation of the rules governing the realisation of collateral, and on the enforcement of security rights over immovables; and (c) Enforcement of digital assets.
-Working Group participants have also received the Report of the seventh session of the Working Group (Study LXXVIB W.G.7 Doc.
-7), which was approved through email confirmation procedure.
+The update is based on the outcome of the ninth session of the Working Group, held on 2-4 December 2024, which discussed substantive issues on the basis of a completed first draft of the entire instrument divided in four documents prepared by Working Group members.
+It also provides information on the intersessional activity of the Working Group and the Secretariat following the ninth session of the Working Group.
+Updates are provided, particularly, in the following paragraphs: 56-61 (ninth Working Group sessions, with respective intersessional work); 69-72 (Terminology and Translations); 81 (Drafting Committee); 87 (Provisional timetable, period of consultations, and date and venue of the final session), and 166-172 (substantive issues arising from the ninth Working Group session). - 3.
+This report is accompanied by a Master Copy of the entire revised draft instrument, including recommendations and comments thereto (Doc.
+3).
+The Report of the ninth session of the Working Group ($\underline{Study\ LXXVIB\ -\ W.G.\ 9\ -\ Doc.\ 9}$), which was approved through email confirmation procedure, is also included.